przadka/michal-blog/src/content/blog/bedtime-stories.md

 ## Being authentic

-Large Language Models are great and tremendously useful but can often be generic, repetitive, and remarkably 'stock-like.'
+Large Language Models are great and tremendously useful, but can often be generic, repetitive, and remarkably 'stock-like.'
 Using GPT and maintaining authenticity can pose quite a challenge.
 There is a flood of generic, polished content shared on LinkedIn these days - sometimes, the sheer length of a post is a giveaway that an LLM crafted it.
 In the past, nobody would have time to write anything longer than handful sentences or proofread 5 paragraphs to ensure flawless vocabulary and grammar.

 Good content is personal content.
 Regardless of the format - be it a blog post, LinkedIn article, or a professional email - infusing authenticity helps you stand out and forge a stronger connection with your reader.
 Some edges need not be smoothed - a good friend of mine, [Emilka Bojańczyk](https://www.linkedin.com/in/emilka-boja%C5%84czyk) told me recently: _It's the rough edges that create beauty that resonates._